 Check out these photos from next week’s episode as the team tries to rescue Cas from Amara.

-Post your thoughts on the third episode of season 10, directed by Jensen Ackles.
+Post your thoughts on tonight’s episode which, as the title suggests, features the return of Chuck.
 Click HERE for my full recap or keep reading for my quick thoughts.